 © Dmitrii Simakov | Dreamstime.com

-Maintaining a healthy and balanced diet means stocking up on fresh fruits and vegetables.
-Unfortunately, produce often doesn’t come ready to eat.
+Maintaining a healthy and balanced diet means stocking up on fruits and vegetables.
+Unfortunately, fresh produce often doesn’t come ready to eat.
 They must be thoroughly washed before cooking and/or eating them to protect you and your family from food poisoning.
-In fact, between 1998 and 2008, produce caused nearly half of all foodborne illnesses, according to the Centers for Disease Control and Prevention.
+In fact, between 1998 and 2008, produce contributed to nearly half of all foodborne illnesses, according to the Centers for Disease Control and Prevention.
 Such statistics have prompted companies to market different varieties of commercial fruit wash, but do they really work?

 When You Should (and Shouldn’t) Wash Your Produce